The Meaning and Significance of Christmas Symbols

 Red: Represents the blood of Christ and His sacrifice.

-Green: Symbolises eternal life through Christ.
+Green: Symbolises eternal life and renewal through Christ.

-Gold: Signifies royalty and the divine.
+Gold: Signifies divinity, light and royalty

 10. Tinsel